tidalcycles/tidal-doc/blog/tidal_profile_heavylifting.md

+---
-# Working with samples the Heavy Lifting way
+title: Working with samples the Heavy Lifting way
+date: 2023-03-31
+---

-_Thinking about approaches to from-scratch improvised live code performance_
+_Thinking about approaches to "from-scratch" improvised live code performance_

 (actually as I write this it's sort of turning out to be everything I think about Tidal)

 ## Intro
 Hi, I'm Lucy, and I'm a live coder.
-In this blog post I'm going to be talking about some of my strategies for using samples and approaches to from-scratch or blank-screen live coded performance.
+In this blog post I'm going to be talking about some of my strategies for using samples and approaches to `from-scratch` or `blank-screen` live coded performance.

 ## What is 'from-scratch' anyway?
 Some things to bear in mind: